 The marketing is everywhere.
 Better mood, more focus, lower inflammation, accelerated recovery, faster fat loss, hormonal optimization, mental toughness.
 The scenes are familiar: someone in shorts, gasping in a tub of ice water, claiming they feel like a new person.
 Cold plunge brands sell tubs for $5,000 to $15,000.
 Spas charge $40 a session.
 The wellness industry has built a billion-dollar category on the assumption that cold exposure is broadly therapeutic.

 Some of this is true.
-Most of it is not.
+Many of it is not.
 The research is real but narrower than the marketing suggests.
+The gap between what cold plunges actually do and what they are sold to do is one of the widest in the wellness category.

 Why It Falls Short